 dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

-Ten progressive exercises turn left_join(), right_join(), inner_join(), and full_join() into reflexes — each problem runs in your browser, with a worked solution you can reveal after you try.
+Ten progressive exercises turn left_join(), right_join(), inner_join(), and full_join() into reflexes.
+Every problem runs in your browser, states the expected row count so you know when you are right, and hides a worked solution you can reveal after trying.

 # Setup: load dplyr and build four small tables library(dplyr) employees <- tibble( emp_id = c(1, 2, 3, 4, 5), name = c("Asha", "Bo", "Cara", "Dan", "Evi"), dept_id = c(10, 20, 10, 30, 20) ) departments <- tibble( dept_id = c(10, 20, 40), dept_name = c("Sales", "Engineering", "Legal") ) salaries <- tibble( dept_id = c(10, 20, 30), avg_salary = c(55000, 85000, 60000) ) projects <- tibble( project_id = c("P1", "P2", "P3", "P4"), employee_id = c(1, 1, 3, 99), project = c("Alpha", "Beta", "Gamma", "Ghost") ) employees #> # A tibble: 5 × 3 #> emp_id name dept_id #> <dbl> <chr> <dbl> #> 1 1 Asha 10 #> 2 2 Bo 20 #> 3 3 Cara 10 #> 4 4 Dan 30 #> 5 5 Evi 20 departments #> # A tibble: 3 × 2 #> dept_id dept_name #> <dbl> <chr> #> 1 10 Sales #> 2 20 Engineering #> 3 40 Legal

-Look closely at the keys. employees$dept_id contains 10, 20, 30. departments$dept_id contains 10, 20, 40.
-They overlap on {10, 20} only.
+Look closely at the keys before you touch any join.
+The employees$dept_id column contains 10, 20, 30.
+The departments$dept_id column contains 10, 20, 40.
+They overlap on just {10, 20}.
 Dept 30 (Dan) has no department row.
 Dept 40 (Legal) has no employees.
 These gaps drive every exercise below.

 Tip

 Run the setup block first, once.
 Every exercise reuses employees, departments, salaries, and projects.
-If you reset the R session, run Setup again before continuing.
+If your WebR session resets, come back and re-run Setup before continuing.

-Warm-Up: Your First Joins (Exercises 1-3)
+Warm-Up, Your First Joins (Exercises 1–3)

 Exercise 1: Attach department names (inner join)